brimdata/super/book/src/tutorials/jq.md

 ### First-class Types

 Note that in the type value above, the type is wrapped in angle brackets.
-This is how SUP represents types when expressed as values.
+This is how TSUP represents types when expressed as values.
 In other words, the super data model has [first-class](https://en.wikipedia.org/wiki/First-class_citizen) types.